KCBI-FM

-KCBI (90.9 FM) is a listener-supported radio station, licensed to Dallas and serving the Dallas-Fort Worth Metroplex in North Texas.
+KCBI-FM (90.9 FM) is a listener-supported radio station, licensed to Dallas and serving the Dallas-Fort Worth Metroplex in North Texas.
 It airs a Christian radio format and is owned by First Dallas Media Inc. (FDMI) The station plays Christian adult contemporary music during drive times and middays, with Christian talk and teaching programs in late mornings, evenings and overnight.
-Programming is largely simulcast on 92.9 KZBI in Waco-Temple and 107.7 KCBN in Hico.
+Programming is largely simulcast on 92.9 KZBI in Waco-Temple, 107.7 KZBH in Hico, and 102.5 KCBN in Whitesboro.
 The stations are non-commercial and seek donations on the air and on line.

-KCBI has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
+KCBI-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is off West Belt Line Road in Cedar Hill, among the towers for other Dallas-area FM and TV stations.

 History

 KCHU

 KCBI began with its antenna atop the First International Building in downtown Dallas.
-Power was 1,500 watts at 660 feet above average terrain, a fraction of its current output.
+Power was 1,500 watts at 660 ft above average terrain, a fraction of its current output.

 The 90.9 spot traces its beginning to KCHU, a non-commercial FM that went on air August 29, 1975.
 KCHU operated until September 1977 when it went off air owing to financial shortfalls.
 The station remained silent through 1980, license renewal year in Texas.
 (Radio stations then operated on a three-year license cycle.)
-At the same time, Criswell operated KCBI-FM from a downtown Dallas rooftop with a power of 1,500 watts on 89.3.
+At the same time, Criswell Bible Institute operated KCBI-FM from a downtown Dallas rooftop with a power of 1,500 watts on 89.3.
 They aspired to raise power and height by relocating to the Cedar Hill, Texas, tower farm, and applied to take over the 90.9 frequency of KCHU.
 A legal and FCC struggle ensued.
 The result was a swap of frequencies, a settlement of litigation, and return of KCHU (renamed KNON) to the air as a new license.